It’s no longer about CVs, cover, and motivation letters: it’s a job interview that can make it or break it.

-However, what some job candidates, overly eager to please their interviewer, seem to forget is that they need to draw the line somewhere.
+However, as a job seeker, overly eager to please their interviewer.
+Seem to forget is that they need to draw the line somewhere.

 Immanuel Kant said: “If you make yourself a worm, do not complain when you are trodden on“.

 Here are some examples of the possible answers to: “How flexible you are?“ question and their results in perspective:

 1. Shifts (Irregular Hours)

 One of the questions that are sure to come up during every job interview is the candidate’s readiness to work nights and weekends and change upshifts.

 While many people would be quick to respond with: “Sure, I’m available whenever you need me!“, it is better to hold on for a minute and think about the possible consequences of giving such an answer.